Sousastep/SousaFX-docs/docs/content/startup.rst

    :align: center
    :alt: startup engine

-5. Once SousaFX is running, open the :ref:`Audio IO Status window<Audio IO Status>` and ensure that the Main and Monitor :ref:`outputs <Output Mapping>` are routed to the audio interface's Main and Headphone/Aux outputs, respectively.
+5. Once SousaFX is running, open the :ref:`Audio IO Status window<Audio IO Status>`, set the Imput Mapping menu to "Mic Live", and ensure that the Main and Monitor :ref:`outputs <Output Mapping>` are routed to the audio interface's Main and Headphone/Aux outputs, respectively.

 From here, you can use SousaFX on its own, or you can run it alongside SousaPlayback.